cscart/docs/en/cscart_addons/addons/mailchimp_ecommerce/index.rst

 Setting up the cron on the server
 ---------------------------------

     To automatically send notifications, you need to configure the cron job on the server.
-The command for cron could be found in the MailChimp Ecommerce add-on settings in the **General** tab.
+The command for cron could be found in the MailChimp PRO add-on settings in the **General** tab.

     .. fancybox:: img/mailchimp-ecommerce-cron.jpg
-        :alt: MailChimp Ecommerce add-on
+        :alt: MailChimp PRO add-on

     In this command, you need to replace the password with the one from the store settings: Settings > Security settings > Access key to cron script.

     .. fancybox:: img/mailchimp-ecommerce-cron-password.jpg
-        :alt: MailChimp Ecommerce add-on
+        :alt: MailChimp PRO add-on

     .. note::